arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 	_Configuring the start action of the project_

-1. Press **F5** to build and run the solution.
-The application should launch in the Web Development Server and open its **Auto Insurance Quotes** page in your browser.
+1. You are now ready to test the Windows Azure Project application.
+To launch the application in the compute emulator, set the **FabrikamInsurance.Azure** cloud project as the Startup project and press **F5**.
+Wait until the deployment completes and the browser opens the **Auto Insurance Quotes** page.

 1. To explore its operation, complete the form by choosing any combination of values from the **Vehicle Details** drop down lists and then click **Calculate** to obtain a quote for the insurance premium.
 Notice that after you submit the form, the page refreshes and shows the calculated amount.